edandersen/csharp-openai-assistants-dotnet-console/README.md

-# C# / .NET OpenAI GPT-4 Assistant for Local File Analysis
+# C# / .NET OpenAI GPT-4 Assistant for Local File Search

 This is small sample project that shows you how to: